 Technological innovations drive the most economic growth over time and raise living standards.
 Without investment in technology development, it is difficult to have continuous tech innovations.
 Over time, U.S. research budgets have evolved.
 Compared to the 1980s, private-sector research and development investment has risen steadily while public-sector investment declined.
 More than 2/3 of U.S. research and development are now funded by businesses.
 Public research and technology development play a key role in creating new technology.

-In order to encourage the private sector to keep investing in R&D, the US government came up with the research and development credit that allow paying less taxes thus saving you hundreds of thousands of dollars each year.
+In order to encourage the private sector to keep investing in R&D, the US government came up with the research and development credit that allows paying fewer taxes thus saving hundreds of thousands of dollars each year.

 In essence, we are talking about general business tax credit for companies that incur R&D expenses.
 The tax credits can be used to offset payroll taxes, income taxes, or alternative minimum taxes.

 It’s a valuable tool that can help reduce your payroll tax liability by up to $250,000 per year.
 If you are an early-stage startup that incurs mainly expenses, you may be eligible for tax credits.
 This guide will discuss the eligibility requirements for the tax credits program and how to claim it successfully.
 We will also provide tips and advice on how to make the most of these valuable tax credits.

 What Is The R&D Tax Credit?

 The R&D tax credit is a federal program available to businesses that incur expenses related to the research and development of new products or services.
 The program was created in 1981 to encourage companies to invest in R&D activities.
 It has been extended and expanded several times since its inception.
 The most recent extension was enacted in 2015 and made the program permanent.